grifferz/curtailing/README.md

 ##### Response
 A list of link objects.

-During development this will return a responses that include the `uuid` that's used as a database primary key.
+During development this will return responses that include the `uuid` that's used as a database primary key.
 That's unnecessary information for the user and will be removed at some point.